ream88/compose-docker/README.md

 ## Why?

-Installing docker-compose and all its python devs brought my Raspberry Pi Zero to a crawl.
+Installing docker-compose and all its python deps brought my Raspberry Pi Zero to a crawl.

 ## License